VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 ## The Tools of the Trade

 Building, fixing, and analyzing circuitry requires the use of a few tools and appliances.
-While there are many more than those listed here, these are the most important ones and should be all you need for most even very advanced applications.
+While there are many more than those listed here, these tare the most important ones and should be all you need for most even very advanced applications.

 ### The Multimeter